HuidaeCho/canopy/TECHNICAL_MANUAL.md

 We are currently planning on developing a fully open source solution without using ArcGIS and Feature Analyst.

-## CanoPy Config Variables
+## CanoPy Config Module

-Contained in `canopy_config.py` are all the data paths that `CanoPy` functions operate with.
-Example configuration can be found in `canopy_config-example.py` and copied into `canopy_config.py`
+Contained in `canopy_config.py` are all the data paths that CanoPy functions operate with.
+Example configuration can be found in `canopy_config-example.py` and copied into `canopy_config.py`.
+This module will be imported by the CanoPy module.

 ### `canopy_config.phyregs_layer`

 * Type: `str`
-* Layer containing polygon features for all physiographic regions.
+* Layer containing polygon features for all physiographic regions
 * Required attribute fields:
   * `NAME` (Text)
   * `PHYSIO_ID` (Long)